About Susan Simon-Fleischer, LCSW

 - Treatment Implementation Collaborative “Doing DBT to Adherence and with Competence”© with Dr. Charles Swenson

-As a member of a DBT team, Consultants for Eating Disorders, I meet weekly for consultation meetings and I am committed to the therapeutic practices developed by Dr. Marsha Linehan Ph.D..
+As a member of a DBT consultation team, I meet weekly for consultation meetings and I am committed to the therapeutic practices developed by Dr. Marsha Linehan Ph.D..
 Our whole team has been intensively trained in DBT through Behavioral Tech, Inc.

 - Evidenced Based Practices- Learning Community Member